eledot/Blitwizard/README.txt

 Type ./configure into your Unix bash or MSYS shell.
 If you use the git code (not an official release), you will need to type sh ./autogen.sh FIRST before doing that.

+If you get an autoreconf: no such file error during sh ./autogen.sh, then you miss autotools.
+On Windows, install MinGW/MSYS again and make sure to tick all the MSYS stuff you can find so you end up with autotools.
+On Linux, search autotools or autoconf in your package manager.
+On Mac, install mac ports and search for autotools or autoconf.

 Please note there are options you can change if you want to do so, type ./configure --help to view them (you don't need to however).
+If you aren't sure what they mean, just leave them alone :-)

 (4) Compilation step

 Type make into your Unix bash or MSYS shell to compile.
-You should now have a blitwizard.exe in your bin directory in the blitwizard folder.
+You should now have a blitwizard binary in your bin directory in the blitwizard folder.
 Have fun!